 Social, Humanitarian, and Cultural Committee (SOCHUM)

-Topic A: A Magna Carta For The Internet
+A. Topic: A Magna Carta for the Internet

 Internet development has lead to issues affecting not only individuals’ human rights on freedom of speech and privacy, but also the security of countries.
 Controversies on how to control the internet still exists as the added Section 32 of Article 19 of the Universal Declaration of Human Rights on freedom of opinion and expression on the internet, faced opposition from many countries.
 Cambodia with an increasing number of internet users is facing threats of cybercrime.
 For example, Anonymous Cambodia – the local arm of the international collective hacker organisation – had hacked 30 government websites in 2014.
 Additionally, there are many cases of online false information leading to defamation of Cambodian government which damages the integrity and reputation of the government.